rosuae/Hunter-Fusion/README.md

 ## Known Bugs:

 - Player can run out of ammo.
 Drops system will be implemented
-- While falling, the player can perform one jump if he didn't jump before (more like a feature)

 ### Tema 0

 - [x] Nume proiect (poate fi schimbat ulterior)